dolaji-op/ds_blipcreator/README.md

   - people use older versions which do not support parameters as arrays
   - it isn't maintained and has issues that will never be resolved

+## Instalaction
+Just run the runme.sql file to your database.

 ## Usage

 Use the `/blipcreator` command to open the UI and enter the settings for your new blip.